 - Heart disease or an irregular heartbeat, which can lead to a heart attack

 - Liver disease such as cirrhosis and liver cancer.
 If you regularly drink just above the lower-risk guidelines, the risk of liver cirrhosis increases 1.7 times

 - Reduced fertility

-People who regularly drink just above the lower-risk guidelines increase their risk of ill-health significantly.
+People who regularly drink just above the low-risk guidelines increase their risk of ill-health significantly.

 The more you drink, and the more often, the greater the risk to your health.
 And for people with a medical condition (such as diabetes or high blood pressure) or are suffering from depression or anxiety, alcohol often makes life worse.

 Read more about the effects of alcohol on existing health conditions